MattB17/SystemsProgramming/Docker/networks.md

 * but it is easier to just create a new network and use the default DNS on that network

 This gets way easier with docker compose

+### DNS
+Ever since Docker Engine 1.11, we can have multiple containers on a created network respond to the same DNS address